 Above and Beyond’s highly qualified, diverse, and passionate instructors are our greatest strength.
 Our instructors take great pride in ensuring your personal success as an aviator.
-Whether it’s your first Discovery Flight or you’re adding additional ratings to your pilot’s license, our experienced instructors craft a training program that suits your individual goals and thoroughly prepares you for your FAA practical exam.
+Whether it’s your first lesson or you’re adding additional ratings to your pilot’s license, our experienced instructors craft a training program that suits your individual goals and thoroughly prepares you for your FAA practical exam.
 You receive individual, one-on-one attention to ensure that you are meeting your aviation objectives.
 Our unique training method saves you money by focusing on you, your individual learning style and getting the most out of every flight hour!

 Flight Instructor Bios

 More than the owner of Above & Beyond George is one of our most active instructors.
 George has been flying almost daily for the last twenty years.
 He has over 10,000 total flight time and 8,000 hours of dual instruction.
 He has his CFII and has taught the UT ground school for the past ten years.

 John is a Gold Seal Flight Instructor who has been flying since 1977, and instructing since 1985.
 John holds Commercial and Instructor certificates for Airplane Single and Multi Engine Land, and Instrument Airplane, as well as an Advanced Ground Instructor certificate.
 He is a member of the FAAST (FAA Safety) Team, and is building an RV7-A in his garage.
 In addition to his flying activities, John plays in the Hill Country Community Band and teaches Sunday School in his church.